Azure-Security-Portfolio/.github/profile/README.md

 ## Azure Security Portfolio

-Welcome to my portfolio of hands-on Azure Security labs, covering topics from identity management and secure VM access, to threat detection, storage protection and automated policy enforcement.
+Welcome to my portfolio of hands-on Azure Security labs, covering topics from identity management and secure VM access, to Defender for Cloud, Microsoft Sentinel, storage protection and automated policy enforcement.

 ---